Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 Nearly 30 miles of hiking trails wind their way around Moraine State Park.

 Although hiking is not the number one reason many people visit Lake Arthur, the trails are worth even a short visit to stretch your legs.
+We love exploring the trails and often use hiking as a way to get away from some of the crowds around the water.

 Disc Golf